 - Document all corrective action taken when the test systems deviate from established performance specifications.
 Notify the supervisor of any test systems not within established levels of performance.
 Be capable of identifying problems that may adversely affect test performance or reporting of results, initiate remedial action and immediately notify the Supervisor or Director.

-Bachelor's degree in a related field and three years of laboratory experience with two years in human histocompatibility.
+Bachelor's degree and three years laboratory experience, with two of those years in human histocompatibility.

 Working Conditions / Demands

 The role regularly requires the ability to effectively communicate.
 The role frequently requires the ability to move about the work environment and to position oneself to operate laboratory equipment effectively.
 The role requires the ability to move objects weighing up to 25 pounds and will occasionally work near moving mechanical parts.
 The person in this role must be able to perform the essential functions with or without an accommodation.